berkeley-scf/python-bootcamp-fall-2017/python.md

 ```

 Note that `cat` is not a Python statement.
 IPython is clever enough to
-quess that you want it to call out to the underlying operating system.
+guess that you want it to call out to the underlying operating system.

 **Exercise**